AlexsLemonade/refinebio-examples/README.md

 7. [Pathway analyses](https://github.com/AlexsLemonade/refinebio-examples/blob/master/pathway-analysis)

-## Examples besides outside this repository: GenePattern notebooks
+## Examples outside this repository: GenePattern notebooks
 Lastly, for users who are more comfortable with Python, or are not comfortable with using scripts, the [GenePattern notebooks](https://cloud.genepattern.org/) are written in Python but can be run using a graphics user interface (GUI).